 Ishaq Dar presents Finance Bill FY23-24

-Finance Minister Ishaq Dar is presenting the Finance Bill 2023-24 in the National Assembly.
+Finance Minister Ishaq Dar on Friday presented the Finance Bill 2023-24 in the National Assembly announcing that the government has imposed no new taxes for the upcoming year.

+Dar said the total outlay of the FY24 budget is Rs14.46 trillion.
+The finance minister said total current expenditure has been allocated Rs13,320bn for FY23-24—53 percent higher than last year’s budgeted figure.
+Dar said Defence expenditure is budgeted at Rs1,804 billion—15.4 percent higher than last year—making up 1.7 percent of GDP.

 A few minutes into his budget speech, the minister was interrupted with slogans in the House and the NA speaker intervened and asked the lawmakers to maintain order.